By Deanna Baker

 Again, this would depend on the reporting school you have graduated from and if there is a captioning track where you've learned the software and hardware needed for captioning.
 For instance, you will need an absolutely conflict-free theory and an absolutely solid number theory, as well as need to be able to fingerspell.
 There may be some captioning companies that will train you directly after graduation, while others may want some work experience in other arenas, CART included.

-There is other "book learning" needed outside a normal court reporting course needed for captioning, mainly in the various terminologies needed, such as sports, news, international names, country names, politicians' names, geography, etc.
+There is other book learning outside a normal court reporting course needed for captioning, mainly in the various terminologies, such as sports, news, international names, country names, politicians' names, geography, etc.

-I would say that you can certainly start reading everything you can possibly get your hands on regarding captioning, and see if that is the path you want to take your reporting career.
-The NCRA Web site (www.ncraonline.org/captioning/index.shtml) has many, many articles from various different people that may be very helpful to you.
-Look through all the areas on that site, that is certainly a start.
+I would say that you can certainly start reading everything you can possibly get your hands on regarding captioning, and see if that is the path you want to take in your reporting career.

-As for the writing end of things, I wouldn't worry about that until about 180, as captioning is a high speed activity after you're writing is stable.
+As for the writing end of things, I wouldn't worry about that until about 180, as captioning is a high-speed activity after your writing is stable.

 Do I start training now?
 If so, where would I get that training?

-Again, as I mentioned the training you can do now, aside from continuing your steno theory, is reading everything you can get you hands on regarding captioning.
-Simply doing the infamous Google search should keep you extremely busy.
+Again, as I mentioned, the training you can do now, aside from continuing your steno theory, is reading everything you can get your hands on regarding captioning.
+Simply doing a Google search should keep you extremely busy.

 Many of the seminars offered in the JCR magazine require the attendees to have a reporting graduate degree or RPR minimum.
-But you can sure contact those folks, too.
+But you can surely contact those folks too.

-As a freelance independent captioner, you work for various captioning companies, supplying all your own hardware/software, quarterly taxes, phonelines/service, and you are being paid per hour with the work the company's assign to you.
-Pay can vary quite a bit, from about $50-100/hour or $25-50 per half hour.
+As a freelance independent captioner, you work for various captioning companies, supplying all your own hardware and software, quarterly taxes, phone lines/service, and you are being paid per hour with the work the companies assign to you.
+Pay can vary quite a bit, from about $50-$100/hour to $25-$50 per half hour.

-Captioning is a 365 day a year, 24 hour a day job.
+Captioning is a 365-days-a-year, 24-hours-a-day job.
 You may not work 40 hours a week.
-You can decide which hours you want to work and then see what's available with the captioning companies that have hired you.
+You can decide which hours you want to work, and then see what's available with the captioning companies that have hired you.